Saratov Airlines Flight 703: Flight history

-The flight was a regularly scheduled domestic passenger service from Moscow's Domodedovo Airport to Orsk Airport in Orsk, a city near the border to Kazakhstan, operated by Russian regional carrier Saratov Airlines.
+Flight 703 was a regularly scheduled domestic passenger service from Moscow's Domodedovo Airport to Orsk Airport in Orsk, a city near the border to Kazakhstan and one of the most important industrial cities in Orenburg Oblast.
+The flight was operated by Russian regional carrier Saratov Airlines.
+At the time, it was the only flight from the Russian capital to Orsk.
+On 11 February 2018, the flight would be operated by one of the airlines' Antonov An-148 fleet, the RA-61704.
 The scheduled departure time from Moscow was 14:00.
-Flight 703 took off from Moscow at around 14:21.